neone4373/cljs_hit_the_ground_running/blog.md

                                               :pretty-print false}}}}}}})
 ```

-To finish off the testing suit you need to make sure you have [Phantomjs](http://phantomjs.org/ "PhantomJS") installed.
+To run the cljs tests we are going to need [Phantomjs](http://phantomjs.org/ "PhantomJS") installed.
 If you use [Homebrew](http://brew.sh/ "Homebrew") it is as simple as `$ brew install phantomjs`.
 Once that is ready to go create runner file for PhantomJs:

 `bin/speclj`